 For more videos and talks on gratitude, please see this list.

 Teaching and practicing gratitude will empower kids to live happier lives.
-Gratitude benefits emotional well-being by increasing positive emotions, enables savoring of experiences, and even counters materialism.
+Gratitude benefits emotional wellbeing by increasing positive emotions (Emmons & McCullough, 2003), enables savoring of experiences (Bryant et al., 2021), and even counters materialism (Polak & McCullough, 2006).

 For further reading on gratitude:

-- The Neuroscience of Gratitude and How It Affects Anxiety & Grief
+- The Neuroscience of Gratitude and Effects on the Brain

 We hope you enjoyed reading this article.
 Don’t forget to download our three Gratitude Exercises for free.